dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-event-visualizer-app.md

     bar will display the available users.
 Mentioned users will receive an internal DHIS2 message with the interpretation or comment.
 You can see the interpretation in the **Dashboard** app.

+    It is possible to format the text with **bold**, *italic* by using the Markdown style markers \* and \_ for **bold** and *italic* respectively.
+    Keyboard shortcuts are also available: Ctrl/Cmd + B and Ctrl/Cmd + I. A
+    limited set of smilies is supported and can be used by typing one of the following character combinations: :) :-) :( :-( :+1 :-1.
+URLs are automatically detected and converted into a clickable link.

 3. Search for a user group that you want to share your favorite with, then click the **+** icon.